andrewcamenga/andrewcamenga.com/content/sermons/_index.md

 big idea, the flow of thought needed to get there, and just enough of my preparation to keep track when standing in front of people.*

-*I've just begun (April 2021) to rework my sermon creation process.
+*I've begun to rework my sermon creation process.
 One of my goals in the process is to create a document for each sermon that captures the purpose in a shareble form.
 If that works, the documents will be shared here.*